lucasdotvin/laravel-soulbscription/README.md

 $subscriber->subscription->start(); // To start it immediately
 $subscriber->subscription->start($startDate); // To determine when to start
 ```

+> This method will fire a `SubscriptionStarted(Subscription $subscription)` event when no argument is passed, and fire a `SubscriptionStarted(Subscription $subscription)` event when the provided start date is future.

 This method will mark the subscription as started (or scheduled to start) by filling the column `started_at`.